-Avoid: Requiring your staff to analyse the data without the participation of data collectors.
-Try: Planning for the engagement of experienced (internal or external) staff who cooperate with the data collectors on clarifying and translating the respondents' answers.
+Avoid: Try: Planning for the engagement of experienced (internal or external) staff who cooperate with the data collectors on clarifying and translating the respondents' answers.

 2. At the end of the survey, debrief data collectors to discuss any overall language-related and other issues in the survey process.
 This will help you to provide more appropriate tools in the future.